 A vital question for anyone considering to actually invest through one.
 And a question that all too many innocent investors rarely ask before signing up with one.

-Actually, the question should be inverted: How do you know a binary options brokerage is NOT a scam.
+Actually, the question should be inverted: How do you know a binary options brokerage is NOT a fake.
 Most of them are.
 You should regard the one you’re considering phony until proven otherwise.
 To do that begin with the binary option broker’s website itself.

 Where Is the Broker’s Headquarters?
 Where Is It Incorporated?